KidkArolis/tiny-atom/README.md

 ## API

-### `createAtom(initialState, reduce, onChange)`
+### `createAtom(initialState, evolve, render)`

 Create an atom.

 * `initialState` - should be an object, defaults to `{}`
-* `reduce(get, set, action)` - a function that will receive actions and update the state
+* `evolve(get, set, action)` - a function that will receive actions and control the evolution of the state
   * `get()` - get current state
   * `set(update)` - extend the state with this new value
   * `action` - an object of shape `{ type, payload }`
-* `onChange(atom)` - a function called on each state change
+* `render(atom)` - a function called on each state change

-A note on `set` - when calling set in the reducer, it extends the state using Object.assign.
+A note on `set` - when calling set in `evolve`, it extends the state using Object.assign.
 But if you'd like to mutate the object simply pass the same state object to `set` and it will record that as the new state.

 ### `atom.get`